-The IDBR employment data at local unit level were aggregated to 2 figure SIC codes at 1 km2 resolution using grid references provided in the database.
-The employment totals for each sector were then multiplied by the appropriate fuel intensity values to make maps of fuel use across the UK.
-It has been assumed that fuel intensity for each sector is uniform across the sector.
-Although this latter assumption is likely to represent a simplification of real world conditions, it is necessary given the absence of more detailed estimates of fuel use.
+The IDBR employment data at local unit level were aggregated to 2 figure SIC codes at 1x1 km resolution using grid references provided as part of the database.
+The employment totals for each sector were then multiplied by the appropriate fuel intensity per employee values (as explained above) to make fuel use distributions across the UK.
+It has been assumed that fuel intensity for each sector is even across the sector.
+This is a simplification of reality but necessary because of a lack of more detailed estimates of fuel use.

-The resulting fuel distributions were refined using a subsequent set of modelling steps described below:
+The resulting fuel distributions have been refined using a subsequent set of modelling steps:

-Sites of employment corresponding to the locations of already identified energy consumption (as defined by the NAEI point source database or the Display Energy Certificates) have been removed from the distributions to prevent double counting of emissions at these locations (emissions are mapped as point sources and described in section 3.1);

-- High-resolution gas consumption data at Middle Layer Super Output Area (MSOA) level has been used to adjust the distribution of gas predicted by the employment and energy intensity data.
-An adjustment has also been applied in Northern Ireland based on Local Authority level gas consumption data; - Distributions of fuel and gas oil have been modified so that consumption is lower per employee in grid squares with gas availability; - The distribution of coal consumption has been limited to locations outside Smoke Control Areas;
+- Sites of employment corresponding to the locations of the highest emissions (as defined by the NAEI point source database) have been removed from the distributions.
+This prevents double counting of emissions at these locations (emissions are mapped as point sources); - High-resolution gas consumption data at Middle Layer Super Output Area (MSOA) has been used to adjust the distribution of gas predicted by the employment and energy intensity data.
+An adjustment has also been applied in Northern Ireland based on local authority level gas consumption data;